vladislavpyatnitskiy/financial.data.scraping/README.md

 --------------
 Welcome to the Financial Data Scraping repository!
 This repository provides a convenient tool for fetching financial data from various sources including Yahoo Finance, Investing.com, SmartLab and Finviz.
 Whether you're a data analyst, investor, or researcher, this tool simplifies the process of gathering crucial financial information for your analysis and decision-making.

-**FYI: script for Yahoo!
-Finance and Investing.com are temporarily not working.
-For Smart-lab it is recommended to be on Russian Server.**
+**FYI: script for Investing.com is temporarily not working; Script for Yahoo!
+Finance is revived and ready to use; For Smart-lab it is recommended to be on Russian Server.**

 ## Features: